Summaries of contributions

 Martin Magala, Hugu Youth Development Foundation, Mbale, Uganda

 I do not agree that health workers migrate from their countries to others because they are looking for greener pastures.
 In Uganda, for instance, medical officers have gone to work in the south of Africa and Europe leaving a gap in health-service delivery, especially in rural and remote areas.
-As a result, patients have died and remain sick because they have no access to treatment, while others have to pay heavily for transportation to urban centers where there are better health facilities.
+As a result, patients have died and remain sick because they have no access to treatment, while others have to pay heavily for transportation to urban centres where there are better health facilities.
 I urge the international community to put strict rules on the migration of health workers.

 Furqan H.Tejani - Long Island College Hospital, New York, United States of America